corbado/example-passkeys-nextauth/README.md

 Please follow the steps in [Getting started](https://docs.corbado.com/overview/getting-started) to create and configure a project in the [Corbado developer panel](https://app.corbado.com/signin#register).

-Paste your Corbado project ID in the applications.properties file.
+Create a .env.local file and paste your Corbado project ID in there as well as credentials for at least one OAuth provider as shown in .env.local.

 ## Usage